DriveWorks/IntegrationThemeExample-DriveApps/README.md

 Please note: DriveWorks are not accepting pull requests for this example.
 Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

-### This example:
+### Overview
+- Dynamically injects the DriveWorks Live Client library script using the configured server url (see config.js).
+    - Provides an example of loading from a static URL, if preferred.
+- Connects to the DriveWorks Live Integration Theme API.
+- 'List' view
-- Renders a list of available DriveApps
+    - Renders a list of available DriveApps to run.
-- When selected, the DriveApp is rendered on a separate page/tab (run.html)
     - Multiple DriveApps can be launched at once in multiple tabs, using the same session.
+- 'Run' view
+    - When selected, the DriveApp is rendered on a separate template (run.html)
+    - Displays DriveApp alias in tab title.

 **Note:** for non-responsive Forms taller than the viewport, remove `.form-output { height: 100vh }` to enable vertical scrolling.
 This rule ensures Forms fill the viewport by default.